• Menu

 Photo by Unsplash

 If you experience a loss of power whilst driving your Nissan Rogue, especially when driving up steep hills, there’s a good chance your transmission has a problem.
 This occurs because the transmission may suddenly change gear without your input or knowledge.
 This can cause you to go from 30mph to 15mph in a matter of seconds.
-You may also experience this issue when trying to accelerate in traffic, which can be extremely dangerous.
-A final symptom is that your RPMs will rise steadily, but your Rogue still won’t accelerate or even move.

 Gear slipping is therefore a major problem with the Nissan Rogue, and if you experience this whilst driving, you should stop immediately and avoid driving until the transmission is fixed.
 Again, the only real fix is to replace the entire transmission.
-Alternatively, you could file a complaint with the National Highway Traffic Safety Administration, which may reimburse you for the costs of repair.

-Sudden Acceleration:
+3. Sudden Acceleration:

 car gas pedal